leddartech/pioneer.common/README.md

 pip install pioneer-common
 ```

-When developing, you can link the repository to your python site-packages and enable hot-reloading of the package
+When developing, you can link the repository to your python site-packages and enable hot-reloading of the package.
 ```bash
 python3 setup.py develop --user
 ```